Duties & responsibilities of the referrer under ionising RADIATION (medical exposure) regulations 2017

 As a minimum requirement, the referrer must always supply the following information when making a request.
-There is also a responsibility to ensure that the request is being made for the correct patient and the referral should be completed at the point of care:
+There is also a responsibility to ensure that the request is being made for the correct patient:

-- Patient full name, address, date of birth and hospital number.
+- Provide sufficient information so that the individual can be uniquely identified in accordance with IR(ME)R Procedure 1 i.e. patient full name, address, date of birth and hospital PID.
 For patients referred by a general practitioner (GP) the minimum requirement is full name, address and date of birth, so that the patient can be accurately and uniquely identified.

 Making a referral for imaging